gomander/discord-rust-bot/notes.md

 I wanna add attachment parsing, including reading text-based files, listening to audio, and vision support.

 I would like to improve the logic for deciding if a message should be responded to.
 Constantly replying to the bot's last message is tedious.
+No clue how I'd accomplish that, though.

 In the same vein, I think I want to batch messages, so as not to respond to every single message all the time, especially when multiple people are talking.